Supraboy981322/dotnix/README.md

 Not sure why you'd care, but these are my dotfiles

-I recently switched to NixOS, and these are my current dotfiles..... that's about it.
+These are my current dotfiles for NixOS..... that's about it.

 ---